plblum/jivs/planning/ModelRules Design Overview.md

 * IssuesFound
 * ExternalIssuesFound

-The client may feed those results back into `ValidationManager` so Jivs-connected UI components update their validation state.
+The client may feed those results back into `ValueHostsManager` so Jivs-connected UI components update their validation state.

 ### 3.4 Server-side hidden security checks